Sun Damage: How To Tell If It's Freckles Or Age Spots And What To Do About It

 Wear Protective Clothing

-Opting for wide-brimmed hats, long-sleeved shirts, and sunglasses with UV protection helps create a physical barrier against the sun’s rays.
-Specialized clothing with built-in UV protection offers additional defense, especially if you’re outdoors for long stretches.
+Opting for wide-brimmed hats, long-sleeved shirts, and sunglasses with UV protection helps create a physical barrier against the sun's rays.
+Specialized clothing with built-in UV protection offers additional defense, especially if you are outdoors for long stretches.
 Covering up reduces direct sun exposure, significantly lowering the risk of sunburn and the development of new freckles and age spots.

 Seek Shade During Peak Hours